-According to the National Highway Traffic and Safety Administration (NHTSA), most motorcycle accidents occur at left-turn intersections in urban areas, with 41% of all collisions caused by drivers failing to see riders.
+According to the National Highway Traffic and Safety Administration (NHTSA), most motorcycle accidents occur at left-turn intersections in urban areas, with 41% of all collisions caused by passenger vehicle drivers failing to see riders.
 Due to the limited protection available, motorcyclists are at higher risk of being seriously injured or worse if they are involved in an accident with another motorist, many of which stem from driver negligence.

 Claiming Compensation For Your Injuries When a Motorcycle Accident Occurs